danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 ## Rollout

 After verifying on staging, we deployed to production.
 The rollout was mostly uneventful — the only hiccup was a few people messaging on Slack that admin seemed broken, having forgotten it now required VPN.
-We updated the internal docs to mention the requirement and that was that.
+We updated the internal docs to mention the requirement.

 One thing to keep in mind: since the restriction lives in application code, blocked requests still hit a dyno before getting a 404.
-For most apps that's negligible, and the simplicity of the approach — a single constraint class and a YAML file — makes it a practical fit for Heroku apps that need route-level IP restrictions without infrastructure-level tooling.
+For a small-ish app that's negligible, and the simplicity of the approach — a single constraint class and a YAML file — makes it a practical fit for Heroku apps that need route-level IP restrictions without infrastructure-level tooling.